redhat-developer/odo/docs/website/docs/command-reference/init.md

 In interactive mode, you will be guided to choose:
 - a devfile from the list of devfiles present in the registry or registries referenced (using the `odo registry` command),
 - a starter project referenced by the selected devfile,
-- a name for the component present in the devfile.
+- a name for the component present in the devfile; this name must follow the [Kubernetes naming convention](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names) and not be all-numeric.

 ## Non-interactive mode